Sainsbury's: Sainsbury's Café

-A number of stores operate self-service cafes, marketed as Sainsbury's Café, of which most are open for the same hours as the supermarket itself.
+Several shops operate self-service cafés, marketed as Sainsbury's Café, of which most are open for the same hours as the supermarket itself.
+In 2022, 200 of these cafes were closed which placed 2,000 jobs at risk.
+In January 2025, Sainsbury's confirmed that it would be closing its final 61 cafes, subject to consultation.
+The closure date for the cafes was later confirmed as 11 April 2025.

-Sainsbury's Local
+Sainsbury's Local Stores

 As well as developing its own sites, Sainsbury's expanded its convenience portfolio through acquisitions of Bell's Stores, Jackson's Stores, JB Beaumont and SL Shaw Ltd. Sainsbury's initially retained the strong Bells, Jacksons and Beaumont branding.
 For example, refurbished shops were called Sainsbury's at Bells.
 These were effectively Sainsbury's Local shops with a revised fascia, retaining some features of the former local chain.
-Unrefurbished shops retained the original brand and logo, but still offered Sainsbury's own brand products, pricing and some point of sale; however they did not accept Nectar cards.
+Unrefurbished shops retained the original brand and logo, but still offered Sainsbury's own brand products, pricing and some point of sale; however, they did not accept Nectar cards to collect points.
 The old websites were also retained with some Sainsbury's branding.
 However, all of these acquired shops were fully converted to the Sainsbury's Local fascia from 4 May 2007.

 In July 2013, chief executive Justin King announced plans to focus on expanding its convenience shops.

 Sainsbury's Online

 Sainsbury's operates an internet shopping service branded as "Sainsbury's Online".
-It offers a wide range of other products, including electronic goods, books and financial services.
-To use this service customers choose their groceries online, or by phone (which includes a "phone order" fee).
-Sainsbury's also provide the Sainsbury's Gift Cards and Sainsbury's Business Direct transactional websites that sell gift cards, gift vouchers and food tokens with credit or value that can be spent at any Sainsbury shop.
-Both products are not valid for buying certain products or services.
-The Gift Card website promotes the card as an ideal gift due to the large range of products and the number of shops available to spend them in.
-The Business Direct website, operated by MBL Solutions Ltd, promotes the cards as ideal for rewarding and motivating employees.

 Sainsbury's started e-commerce home delivery operations in 1995 when it introduced ‘Wine Direct' for internet wine sales.
 In 1996, on Monday 30 December it was announced that Sainsbury's has joined forces with Hewlett-Packard for the development of an Internet-based supermarket offering a full range of products.
-The new supermarket was expected to be launched in March 1997.
+The new, digital supermarket was expected to be launched in March 1997.

-On 22 November 1999 Sainsbury's started e-business in partnership with LineOne.
+On 22 November 1999, Sainsbury's started e-business in partnership with LineOne.